zuozhenggh/learning-library/developer-library/microservices-with-oracleaq/teq-workflow/teq-workflow.md

     ```

-## Task 2: User placed the order, and Application will generate 4-digit OTP
+## Task 2: The user places the order, and the Application generates a 4-digit OTP

 Below are the code samples to create the workflow